Brockton station (MBTA): Grade crossing elimination

 The pair of Brockton stations was built of Milford pink granite with brown trim and slate roofs in the Richardsonian Romanesque style then common for railroad stations in the area.
 The main station was 33x140 feet, with the secondary station 30x108 feet.
 A platform next to each building served the outer tracks, while the inner pair of tracks was fenced off to allow express trains to safely pass at speed.
-The western two tracks and stations were constructed first, allowing service to continue without interruption on existing tracks until that half of the modified tracks were completed.
+The western two tracks and station were constructed first, allowing service to continue without interruption on existing tracks until that half of the modified tracks were completed.
 A massive new freight yard was constructed just north of downtown Brockton; smaller yards were built at Montello and Campello to handle local freight.